Eastern University vs. University of Connecticut-Avery Point

 ACT Range 20/24

-Submit Test Scores Not considered for admission, even if submitted (Test Blind) Required to be considered for admission
+Submit Test Scores Not required for admission, but considered if submitted (Test Optional) Required to be considered for admission

 Application Deadline